niels-slotboom/notes/Submanifolds.typ

 = Covariant Derivatives on Foliations and Submanifolds In addition to the metric, a manifold can be endowed with various other geometric structures.
 This section focuses on _affine connections_, with an emphasis on how a connection on a manifold $cal(M)$ induces a connection on the leaves of a foliation $Sigma$ of $cal(M)$.
 We begin by reviewing the definition of a connection $nabla$ (briefly, familiarity with the concept is assumed), and then explore how the conditions of vanishing torsion and metric compatibility uniquely determine the Levi-Civita connection.
-Next, we define the induced connection $mnabla$ on $Sigma$ as the tangential projection of $nabla$ on $cal(M)$, and demonstrate that if $nabla$ is Levi-Civita, then so is $nabla$.
+Next, we define the induced connection $mnabla$ on $Sigma$ as the tangential projection of $nabla$ on $cal(M)$, and demonstrate that if $nabla$ is Levi-Civita, then so is $mnabla$.
 == Review: Affine Connections
 To review the notion of affine connections, we must first introduce some additional notation.
 Let
 $
   T^((r,s)) cal(M) = (T cal(M))^(otimes r) otimes (T^* cal(M))#h(0em)^(otimes s)
 $
 denote the _bundle of $(r,s)$-tensors on $cal(M)$_, where the tensor product between vector bundles is to be understood pointwise---i.e., as a tensor product of the fibres at each point.
-Tensor fields are smooth sections of this bundle; in other words, an $(r,s)$-tensor field $T$ is a section of $T^((r,s))cal(M)$, that is, $T in Gamma(T^((r,s)) cal(M))$.
+Tensor fields are smooth sections of this bundle; in other words, an $(r,s)$-tensor field $T$ is a section of $T^((r,s))cal(M)$, that is, $T in Gamma\(T^((r,s)) cal(M)\)$.
 With this notational preface out of the way, we are now ready to give the definition of affine connections.
 \ \
 *Definition* (Affine Connection) Let $cal(M)$ be a smooth manifold, and consider a linear map
 $